Lobelia cardinalis (Cardinal Flower)

 Leaves are up to 6 inches long and 1½ inches wide, coarsely toothed, usually hairless, tapering to a sharply pointed tip.
 Leaves near the base of the plant have short leaf stalks, becoming stalkless farther up the plant.
 Attachment is alternate.
 The stem is angled and usually hairless.

 Cardinal Flower is an easy plant to ID—nothing else has this deep red flower color combined with this flower shape.
 Minnesota is at the western edge of its range; it's found mostly in counties bordering Wisconsin, in the St. Croix River floodplain.
 There is a good size population of Cardinal Flower in Dakota County southeast of Hastings, where Hwy 68 crosses the Vermillion River on the way to Prairie Island Casino.
-There are cultivars in the nursery trade with red leaves; the native has green leaves.
 Hummingbirds love it.
-The Lobelia genus was once in its own Lobeliaceae family, then was moved to the Campanulaceae (Bellflower) family but is now back in Lobeliaceae.
+It is readily available in the garden trade and can do well in cultivation but may not persist without some amount of disturbance; a bit of light raking usually does the trick.

 Please visit our sponsors

-Photos by K. Chayka taken in a private garden in Washington County.
-Photos courtesy Peter M. Dziuk taken in a private garden in Anoka County.
+Photos by K. Chayka taken in a restoration planting in Washington County.
+Photos by Peter M. Dziuk taken in Winona County and in his garden.

 Have you seen this plant in Minnesota, or have any other comments about it?